forgecommunity/signalforge/README.md

 ---

-## 📱 React Native Specific Guide
+## React Native Specific Guide

-SignalForge works perfectly in React Native!
+SignalForge supports React Native with the JavaScript API and an optional C++ JSI bridge for lower-latency updates.
 Here's what you need to know:

 ### Installation